Esri/calcite-design-system/packages/calcite-components/src/components/list/readme.md

 # calcite-list

-For complete usage and implementation guidance for `calcite-list`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/list/).
+For comprehensive guidance on using and implementing `calcite-list`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/list/).

 <!-- Auto Generated Below -->